TomoyaIwashita/gromacs2021_belly/README.md

 This option can skip <int> frames of the target solute conformation.
 This is optional.

+※The above options can only be used with the leap-frog algorithm (velocity Verlet is not supported).
+They also cannot be used with MPI parallelization that employs domain decomposition.

 5, You can get the result from the "res.trr" whose name can be changed by the option -writers.

-The above options can only be used with the leap-frog algorithm (velocity Verlet is not supported).
-They also cannot be used with MPI parallelization that employs domain decomposition.
+This program does not conduct the correction expressed by Eq.
+S1 (See Suporting material in https://arxiv.org/abs/2409.17028).
+You should apply the correction later.
+Also, you must projection the results to the target solute conformation in the original direction if you conducted the superimposing of the initial and target solute conformations.

 ---------------------------------
 READUME ON THE OFICIAL VERSION